SCIE5507 Food Fibre and Fuel Security

-- Typically this unit is assessed in the following ways: (1) debate and summary and (2) review and presentation of an aspect of food, fibre and biofuel security.
+- Indicative assessments in this unit are as follows: (1) debate and summary and (2) review and presentation of an aspect of food, fibre and biofuel security.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.